 Shadow settings, no. I want to reserve that for specific view settings.
 Axes location, yes.

-Now I have this style saved and then this style saved.
-Now let's save some camera views that we would use for exporting the various renderings.
-So let's go see that we want to maybe possibly do an aerial view, right?
-So let's create another style or scene up here that includes the landscape so we can turn on and off the landscaping.
+Now, I have this style saved and then this style saved.
+Now, let's save some camera views that we would use for exporting the various renderings.
+So, let's go see that we want to maybe possibly do an aerial view, right?
+So, let's create another style or scene up here that includes the landscape so we can turn on and off the landscaping.

-You bring down a little bit lower so we can get some plants down in the foreground.
+You bring it down a little bit lower so we can get some plants down in the foreground.
 I'm trying to get this more centered around the building.
-I want to add and this time I want to make sure that I show hidden objects so that way the the hidden geometry and top level hidden geometry so that hidden geometry is is saved in this view.
+I want to add, and this time I want to make sure that I show hidden objects so that way the hidden geometry and top-level hidden geometry are saved in this view.